The Great Gatsby Musical

 Linnie Reedman has done well here; taking on such a classic tale – especially at a time when a number of other high profile adaptations are on the horizon – is a brave move and it has certainly paid off.
 The show has the right mixture of high drama, humour and captivating songs.
 There were a few niggling problems with the production, the accents being one and the pacing being another.
 Perhaps making the production slightly longer would have made the play feel slightly less condensed.
 These are relatively small problems, however, and The Great Gatsby Musical will please those familiar with Fitzgerald’s book and more than likely inspire others to read the book.

-Ruby in the Dust’s production of The Great Gatsby Musical runs 7th August – 1st September at The King’s Head Theatre, Islington.
+Ruby in the Dust’s production of The Great Gatsby Musical runs from 7th August until 1st September 2012 at The King’s Head Theatre, Islington.
+For further information or to book visit the theatre’s website here.